 - compartments for the disabled, families and children as well as for passengers with pets

 -- trains on longer routes (about three hours and more) also convey a restaurant car where you can get snacks, drinks and hot dishes.
 Trains on shorter routes often only have a minibar service. यूरेल

-Reservation fee (not required) depends on distance travelled.
-As regular tickets include a seat reservation and reservations are not indicated on the trains it is recommend to buy a reservation if you are travelling longer distances.
+Seat reservation is not compulsory.
+However, as regular tickets include a seat reservation and reservations are not indicated on the trains it is recommend to buy a reservation if you are travelling longer distances.
+Reservation fee depends on distance travelled.

 Helsinki - Turku | Helsinki - Tampere - Pori | Helsinki - Tampere - Seinäjoki - Vaasa | Helsinki - Tampere - Oulu - Rovaniemi | Helsinki - Tampere - Jyväskylä - Pieksämäki | Helsinki - Lahti - Kuopio - Oulu - Rovaniemi | Helsinki - Lahti - Joensuu | Turku - Tampere |